 Cards Against Humanity cares deeply about homework innovation, learning through play, and hands-on experiences wants to inspire you to come up with new and innovative ways to engage students after or outside of school.
 They’re committed to supporting your off-the-wall, never-been-done-before ideas and are excited to see what creative ideas you come up with.
 That’s why they’re supporting homework innovation projects with their Anonymous Homework Innovation Challenge and 2X Match offer!

-Qualifying projects submitted before January 10, 2018 will be considered for this Innovation Challenge, although the match offer may spend out before or after that date.
 One project per teacher will be considered for the Innovation Challenge, and if more than one project qualifies for this offer, we'll consider your first project for the Challenge.
-The 5 teachers with the 5 most innovative projects will each win a $5,000 DonorsChoose.org gift card!
+The 5 teachers with the 5 most innovative projects will each win a $1,000 DonorsChoose.org gift card!

 Here’s how to qualify: